GoXLR-on-Linux/goxlr-on-linux/README.md

 ## Status
 As of 2024 [basic functionality](https://github.com/GoXLR-on-Linux/goxlr-on-linux/wiki/Basic-Functionality) of the GoXLR is available in all major distributions.
-To prevent confusion, the scripts which were originally housed here have been removed.
+To prevent confusion, the scripts which were originally housed here have been retired.
 This repository is being preserved for general FAQs and support, and our [Discord](https://discord.gg/Wbp3UxkX2j) server will remain available for discussion!

 ## The [GoXLR Utility](https://github.com/GoXLR-on-Linux/goxlr-utility/)